Erik Erikson: Early life, family and education

 Erik was a tall, blond, blue-eyed boy who was raised in the Jewish religion.
 Due to these mixed identities, he was a target of bigotry by both Jewish and gentile children.
 At temple school, his peers teased him for being Nordic; while at grammar school, he was teased for being Jewish.
-At Das Humanistische Gymnasium his main interests were art, history, and languages, but he lacked a general interest in school and graduated without academic distinction.
+At Das Humanistische Gymnasium, his main interests were art, history and languages, but he lacked a general interest in school and graduated without academic distinction.
 After graduation, instead of attending medical school as his stepfather had desired, he attended art school in Munich, much to the liking of his mother and her friends.

 Uncertain about his vocation and his fit in society, Erik dropped out of school and began a lengthy period of roaming about Germany and Italy as a wandering artist with his childhood friend Peter Blos and others.
 For children from prominent German families, taking a "wandering year" was not uncommon.
 During his travels, he often sold or traded his sketches to people he met.

+Early career, psychoanalytic experience and training

 Eventually, Erik realized he would never become a full-time artist and returned to Karlsruhe and became an art teacher.
 During the time he worked at his teaching job, Erik was hired by an heiress to sketch and eventually tutor her children.
 Erik worked very well with these children and was eventually hired by many other families that were close to Anna and Sigmund Freud.
 This teaching extended into a small experimental school based in the house of Eva Rosenfeld.
 During this period, which lasted until he was twenty-five years old, he continued to contend with questions about his father and competing ideas of ethnic, religious, and national identity.

-Psychoanalytic experience and training

-When Erikson was twenty-five, his friend Peter Blos invited him to Vienna to tutor art at the small Burlingham-Rosenfeld School for children whose affluent parents were undergoing psychoanalysis by Sigmund Freud's daughter, Anna Freud.
+When Erikson was 25 years old, his friend Peter Blos invited him to Vienna to tutor art at the small Burlingham-Rosenfeld School for children whose affluent parents were undergoing psychoanalysis by Sigmund Freud's daughter, Anna Freud.
 Anna noticed Erikson's sensitivity to children at the school and encouraged him to study psychoanalysis at the Vienna Psychoanalytic Institute, where prominent analysts August Aichhorn, Heinz Hartmann, and Paul Federn were among those who supervised his theoretical studies.
 He specialized in child analysis and underwent a training analysis with Anna Freud.
 Helene Deutsch and Edward Bibring supervised his initial treatment of an adult.
-Simultaneously he studied the Montessori method of education, which focused on child development and sexual stages.
-In 1933 he received his diploma from the Vienna Psychoanalytic Institute.
+Simultaneously, he studied the Montessori method of education, which focused on child development and sexual stages.
+In 1933, he received his diploma from the Vienna Psychoanalytic Institute.
 This and his Montessori diploma were to be Erikson's only earned credentials for his life's work.